boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 The result will be a search for `keanu` over the fields `person.name` `fact` and `person.citizenship`.
 If keanu appears in any of those fields within a document it will be returned as a match.

+Things to note.
+This query is by default an AND search.
+This means adding addtional terms will reduce the number of results.
+You can of course change this to OR if that is your requirement.

 ### Multiple Fields

-If you are searching across multiple fields terms need to be in all of them.
+If you are searching across multiple fields the terms you are searching for need to be in all of them.

 This is especially annoying if your plan to search over multiple specific fields is something like the below,